|Fall 2018||June 24, 2018|

 You will have the opportunity to choose from a range of activities with varying styles of presentation.
 This allows you to pick a session that speaks to you and your way of learning.

-CAPA presents a My Global Education Calendar to all students and faculty.
+CAPA presents a My Global City Calendar to all students and faculty.
 The events, reflective sessions, and activities listed are designed around significant academic themes such as Diversity, Social Dynamics, Globalization and Urban Environments.
 Participation in these activities will give you an intelligent, well rounded, and in depth view of Barcelona and Spain.